Gateway AnyKey: Remapping

-A key can be remapped (copied to a different location on the keyboard) by pressing the REMAP key once (depending on the revision of the keyboard, the Ctrl key may also need to be held down), pressing the key to be copied, and then pressing the new key that will serve as the new destination for the old key's command.
+A key can be remapped (copied to a different location on the keyboard) by pressing the Remap key once, pressing the key to be copied, and then pressing the new key that will serve as the new destination for the old key's command.
 The Program light on the keyboard will flash as long as it is awaiting remapping commands.
-Multiple keys can be remapped without pressing REMAP again.
+Multiple keys can be remapped without pressing Remap again.
 The Program light will continue blinking after one key has been remapped and the keyboard will await more remapping commands with the same method as before.
-On each keypress, the REMAP light will pause, flashing momentarily to signal that a keypress has been registered.
-Pressing REMAP again before completing a remapping cancels the operation.
-Pressing REMAP after at least one remapping has been completed will save all the remappings but will cancel an incomplete one if it is in progress.
+On each keypress, the Remap light will pause, flashing momentarily to signal that a keypress has been registered.
+Pressing Remap again before completing a remapping cancels the operation.
+Pressing Remap after at least one remapping has been completed will save all the remappings but will cancel an incomplete one if it is in progress.

 After remapping, the old key will retain its original function even after being remapped elsewhere, effectively creating two copies of the same key.
-After it is remapped somewhere else, the original or 'old' key can be remapped to a different function or have a macro programmed to it.
+After it is remapped somewhere else, the original or "old" key can be remapped to a different function or have a macro programmed to it.